RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/4-Keyper Manual/4-Adaptive Designer/9-Adaptive Controls/2-inputs-overview/Toggle/Toggle.md

 :::

    :::tip[Please note]
    A default value may be useful when you feel most users will fill out the same value, however, you still want to give them a flexibility to change the value of the element.
 For example - you are seeking user's medical history and there is a question - "Do you have diabetes?"
 If you feel most users will answer it as "No", then you can set this as default value.
-However, the user has teh flexibility to input "Yes", and change it from default value.
+However, the user has the flexibility to input "Yes", and change it from default value.
    :::

    ![Image showing label and default value for element](<toggle 4.png>)